hongshuochen/2021Spring-EE599-HW4/README.md

     8           9
   ```

-  Expected output: 6 (the path is 8-7-4-2-5-6-9, and it does not pass the tree root.)
+  Expected output: 7 (the nodes on the longest path are 8-7-4-2-5-6-9, and it does not pass the tree root.)

-  Hint: Unlike previous questions, you may want to write a helper function.
+  Hint:
+  You can write a recursive function that calculates the diameter based on the following observation:

+  The diameter of a binary tree T is the largest of the following quantities:

+  - the diameter of T’s left subtree.
+  - the diameter of T’s right subtree.
+  - The height of the left subtree + the height of the right subtree + 1.
+This is the longest path between leaves that goes through the root of T.

 Write several tests using GTest for your function in tests/q2_student_test.cc.